drewzemke-rss/mcp-hackathon/README.md

 2. Go to [file-write-tool.ts](`./mcp-chat/src/tools/basic/file-write-tool.ts`).
 You need to fill this in!

    - Write a description that will help the LLM decide _when_ it should call this tool.
 It doesn't need to be complicated!
    - Decide what information the LLM needs to provide to the tool.
 You might need to look up [JSON Schema](https://ai-sdk.dev/docs/reference/ai-sdk-core/json-schema#jsonschema) to get the format correct.
+Or check out the example in the [weather tool](./mcp-chat/src/tools/basic/weather-tool.ts).
    - For the executor function, you can use `fs.writeFileSync()` from the Node standard library.
 See [here](https://nodejs.org/en/learn/manipulating-files/writing-files-with-nodejs) for an example.
 Also consider: what text do you want to return to the LLM?

 3. To test: